ansible-collections/ibm_zos_sysauto/docs/source/playbooks/sample_pb_create_dynres.rst

 This `sample playbook`_ shows how to create and resume a dynamic resource using the role `sa_create_dynamic_resource`_.

 You are prompted for your NetView credentials during execution of the playbook.
+The environment variables "username_value" and "password_value" are taken as default values for the credentials.

 .. code-block:: yaml